Peter Telep

 Peter Telep (born April 8, 1965) is an American author, screenwriter, and educator who has collaborated with the late Tom Clancy.
-He has written over 50 books, and written scripts for multiple television shows.
+He has written over 50 books, and has written scripts for multiple television shows.
 He is currently a teacher at The University of Central Florida.

 Biography

 Telep was born in Yonkers, New York, but moved to Long Island at a young age, where he lived an "average childhood".
 He attended Southampton College, where he did most of his undergraduate work, but dropped out during his senior year.
 After spending a few years in Los Angeles, working on television shows, he returned to school at The University of Central Florida where he earned his undergraduate and graduate degrees.
 He currently resides in Orlando, Florida and teaches composition, scriptwriting, and creative writing courses at The University of Central Florida.
 Telep enjoys fishing and is a certified cycling instructor.

 Written works

-The following was taken from Mr. Telep's official website:
+The following was taken from Telep's official website: